Did you know there’s a difference between cancellation and churn?

 Product Expectations Didn’t Meet Reality

-Some customers may opt to use your service because they need help with Problem A, but in reality, your service helps with Problem B. When this happens, there’s almost always a breakdown in your marketing.
-Either you’ve misportrayed your services or you’ve marketed to the wrong customer type.
+Some new customers may opt to use your service because they need help with Problem A, but in reality, your service helps with Problem B. When this happens, there’s almost always a breakdown in your marketing.
+Either you’ve misportrayed your services or you’ve missed your target market.
 This often occurs when you try to make your service fit a broader customer base.
 But the harsh truth is that not everyone will want to use your services or should use your services.

 Customers cancel when they feel like your solution doesn’t solve their problem.